RAK3172 WisDuo LPWAN Module Low Level Development Reference

 -

-A license agreement from STMicroelectronics will show, and you must agree to log in using your STMicroelectronics account.
-Create an account if you do not have one.
+A license agreement from STMicroelectronics will be displayed, and you must agree to log in using your STMicroelectronics account.
+Create an account if you do not already have one.

 -

-After downloading, unzip the installer file and start the installation process.
-Just click next on the initial installation window and agree on the license agreement.
+After downloading, unzip the installer file and begin the installation process.
+Simply click Next on the initial installation window and accept the license agreement.

-- Next step is to determine the directory where you want the STM32CubeIDE software to be placed.
-You can just click next to use the default folder or you can select a different location.
+- The next step is to determine the directory where you want the STM32CubeIDE software to be installed.
+Simply click Next to use the default folder, or you can select a different location.

-- Select optional components in the installation, like J-link and ST-Link drivers.
-It is highly recommended to include these drivers, which will be useful in debugging and uploading binary firmware files to the STM32WL chip.
+- Select optional components for installation, such as J-Link and ST-Link drivers.
+It is highly recommended to include these drivers, as they will be useful for debugging and uploading binary firmware files to the STM32WL chip.

-- The progress bar will show as the installation begins.
+- The progress bar will be displayed as the installation begins.

-- During the installation, there are STMicroelectronics device drivers that will pop up.
-These are not needed by STM32WL, so you can leave them uninstalled.
+- During installation, STMicroelectronics device drivers may appear.
+These are not required for STM32WL, so you can leave them uninstalled.

-- If there are no problems in the installation process, you should be finished and can now create a desktop shortcut for the STM32CubeIDE application.
+- If there are no issues during the installation process, you should be finished and can now create a desktop shortcut for the STM32CubeIDE application.

-- Check if the installation of the STM32CubeIDE is successful by trying to run the app.
-It should have no errors.
-It will ask you for the workspace and you can leave the default location if you don't want to put it in another location.
-You also have the option to create multiple workspaces but only one should be active.
+- Check if the installation of STM32CubeIDE was successful by trying to run the application.
+It should be free of errors.
+The application will prompt you for the workspace, and you can accept the default location if you do not want to specify a different one.
+You also have the option to create multiple workspaces, but only one can be active at a time.

 RAK3172 on STM32CubeIDE with STM32WL SDK v1.0.0

-You cannot select RAK3172 directly on the STM32CubeIDE, but you can use the STM32WLE5CCU6 inside it with STM32WL SDK from STMicroelectronics to start your own custom firmware.
+You cannot directly select RAK3172 on the STM32CubeIDE, but you can use the STM32WLE5CCU6 inside it with the STM32WL SDK from STMicroelectronics to start your own custom firmware.
 This guide is only applicable to STM32WL SDK v1.0.0.

 Getting STM32WL SDK v1.0.0